Poonch terror attack: Top security officials visit site as search operation intensified, Soldiers cremated with full military honours | Law-Order

 Dwivedi reviewed the security in the border area and the ongoing combing operation to track down the terrorists.
 The Northern Command said in a tweet that he was briefed on the actions undertaken so far and exhorted the troops to be steadfast in their resolve.

-A high alert has been sounded in the twin border districts of Rajouri and Poonch and traffic has been suspended on the Rajouri-Poonch Highway, they said.
+A high alert has been sounded in the twin border districts of Rajouri and Poonch and traffic has been suspended on the Rajouri-Poonch Highway, officials said.

 ''The cordon-and-search operation is going on in large areas of Bhata Dhurian-Tota Gali and neighbouring areas to hunt down the terrorists involved in the attack.
 Multiple security agencies are engaged in the operation,'' a senior officer told PTI.